AlBurl/FiltEX/README.md

 2. Pull the latest version of the FiltEX script from GitHub.
 3. FiltEX takes input of a wANNOVAR csv file.
 Before use, go to [wANNOVAR](http://wannovar.wglab.org), enter the VCF and download the resulting CSV file to the ‘input’ folder.
 4. Install packages if necessary using install.packages()
-5. Within FiltEX, enter the master folder location as indicated
+5. Within FiltEX, enter the master folder location and csv file name as indicated
 6. Edit options as desired

 ## Optional: Custom gene panel setup